FAQ About Nannies

 Do I need to sign a contract?

-When taking a nanny or maternity nurse on board you will become an employer.
-It is UK law to produce a contract for your employee within 8 weeks of commencing employment, although it is best to sign it before your nanny starts working.
+When taking a Nanny or Maternity Nurse on board you will become an employer.
+It is UK law to produce a contract for your employee within 8 weeks of commencing employment, although it is best to sign it before your Nanny starts working.
 We strongly recommend that duties, salary, holiday and so on are specified in your contract.
-The contract is signed between yourself and the nanny.
-Hopes and Dreams will require you to sign a contract with your employee as soon as possible in order to be protected by our terms and conditions.
+The contract is signed between yourself and the Nanny.
+Dream Nannies will require you to sign a contract with your employee as soon as possible in order to be protected by our Terms and Conditions.